Softnet-Free/softnet-ms/docs/public/index.md

 ![]({{ site.baseurl }}{% link assets/images/image_public.2_4.png %})

-The process of searching for public services is similar to the one explained in the previous section, which specifically discussed the procedure for registered users.
-However, the pocedure of creating stateful guest clients is different for Softnet anonymous users.
+The process of searching for public services is similar to the one explained in the previous section.
+However, the pocedure of creating stateful guest clients is different for anonymous users.
 As you can see, each site has a "<span class="text-cyan">new guest client</span>" button in the bottom left corner.
 Clicking this button opens the dialog to send a confirmation mail to the user's email containing the URL for creating a new guest client.
 The procedure is similar to that described in the "[Guest client management by anonymous users]({{ site.baseurl }}{% link docs/guest/stateful.md %}#1112-guest-client-management-by-anonymous-users)" section.

-This is how the "new guest client" dialog looks like:
+This is what the "new guest client" dialog looks like:

 ![]({{ site.baseurl }}{% link assets/images/image_public.2_5.png %})

-In the next image, I sent a confirmation mail to my email and received a guest client creation URL, then this URL is opened:
+Using this dialog, I sent a confirmation mail to my email and received a guest client creation URL.
+Then in the image below, I opened it:

 ![]({{ site.baseurl }}{% link assets/images/image_public.2_6.png %})